 In cases where workers’ basic needs are not met by these standards, New Balance is committed to working with suppliers and external stakeholders to find practical ways in which fairer compensation can be progressively realized.
 We recognize that compensation is a complex issue involving macro- and micro-economics, social and cultural norms, and political priorities.
 We are tackling it from a variety of angles, including improvements to factory efficiency and productivity, value-added manufacturing, skills training, public policy advocacy, promotion of effective legal wage-setting mechanisms, and a working environment that enables constructive worker-management dialogue around wages.
 For information on how we have helped to advocate for more effective wage-setting mechanisms in Cambodia, please click here.

 Central to the New Balance approach has been our work with the Fair Labor Association’s (FLA) fair compensation project.
 In 2015, the FLA launched a strategy on fair compensation that began with the development of a new tool to benchmark current wage levels, understand high-risk compensation issues and compare compensation across countries, factories and against benchmarks like poverty lines and living wage estimates.
 Since 2016, New Balance has been utilizing the FLA wage collection tool and providing feedback that has informed FLA’s ongoing refinement of the tool and reporting.
 We continue to utilize the FLA tool and research in our own internal compensation benchmarking and fair compensation strategic planning process.
+Benchmarking has been completed for all our strategic Asia footwear suppliers and shared with our internal sourcing and costing teams for development of an implementation plan.

 Although New Balance works closely with suppliers to monitor compliance with the New Balance Code of Conduct, local governments and labor inspectors have direct oversight of and authority for enforcing labor, health and safety standards and thus are the front line in protecting workers’ rights and regulating employers.